Preparing to Work in Schools (Childcare Foundation Pathway) - Level 1

 Our courses are delivered through a blended learning approach, combining the flexibility of digital resources with the benefits of face-to-face teaching.
 While some elements of the course may be accessed online, this is not an online-only course you will be required to attend in-person sessions at scheduled times throughout the programme.

 The programme primarily focuses on theoretical knowledge but also includes practical hands-on elements to enhance learning and application.
-This flexible approach ensures that students can engage with the material in a way that best suits their needs and schedules.
+This flexible approach ensures that learners can engage with the material in a way that best suits their needs.

-Interactive Lectures: Engaging lectures that encourage student participation and discussion.
+Interactive Lectures: Engaging lectures that encourage learner participation and discussion.

 Group Work: Collaborative projects and activities that foster teamwork and communication skills.

-Practical Workshops: Hands-on sessions where students can apply theoretical knowledge in practical scenarios.
+Practical Workshops: Hands-on sessions where learners can apply theoretical knowledge in practical scenarios.

 Online Resources: Access to a wealth of online materials, including videos, articles, and interactive modules.